High Tower Loop hike | Views from the High Tower

 Our start point is at the end of the road, up a long valley.
 We begin with a short walk on a gravel road, and on to a rough dirt trail that will take us up to a dip in a ridgeline.
 Not many people walk this way, and the trail is likely to be a little bushy.

 This dip in the ridgeline must have been an important crossing place back in the Ming Dynasty, as it looks to have been heavily fortified.
-We’ll take a break on the ruined foundations of a huge tower that was built beside a large rock outcrop – quite a unique view.
+We’ll take a break on the foundations of a huge tower that was built beside a large rock outcrop – quite a unique view.

 From this point we’re following the Great Wall all the way up to the High Tower.
+When we first started hiking here it was 100% rough and unrepaired.
+Since then, most of the wall here has had some repair work done.

 Great Wall in the mountains below the High Tower